giagia2002123/Loan_Default_Risk_Prediction_and_Expected_Loss_Calculation/README.md

 - **Data Preprocessing**:
     - Handle missing values
     - Apply correlation test
-    - Feature selection
+    - Feature engineering
+    - Finding the optimal buckets
     - Handle class imbalance with SMOTE
     - Using train-test-split
-    - Apply standard scaler
 - **Modeling**: A variety of machine learning models are applied, including logistic regression and other classification techniques.
 - **Prediction of Default Probability**: The models output the likelihood of a loan defaulting.
 - **Expected Loss Calculation**: Using the predicted probability of default, the expected loss is calculated as: